 Now that you have your dimensions, the fun part begins!
 Time to dream up a layout.
 If you prefer to stick with standard panel sizes, use your measurements to determine divisibility by 12, 24, or 36.
 If you have between 2-4" leftover total, read on about joints below to learn why that won't be a problem!

-Joints - You have some options where your wall and ceiling panels will meet.
+INSIDE CORNERS - You have some options where your wall and ceiling panels will meet.
 What we recommend for most is to space both your side wall and ceiling panels 1.25" from the corner, effectively leaving a small air gap.
 The "fluffiness" of our panels will hide this gap, but the most important benefit this method provides is breathing room!
 Some users install their panels a little tighter against one another, leading to a very subtle difference in the total width of your layout.
-Your initial measurements may not always be perfect, either; but this method affords you a little wiggle room for real-world variances.

 Alternatively, you can run your ceiling panels wall-to-wall, and subtract 2" from your side wall height to account for the thickness of the ceiling panel, or vice-versa with your side wall panels.